2025 FIFA Club World Cup final

 The 2025 FIFA Club World Cup final was the final match of the 2025 FIFA Club World Cup, the 21st edition of the premier competition for men's club soccer teams organized by FIFA.
 The match was played at MetLife Stadium at the Meadowlands Sports Complex in East Rutherford, New Jersey, near New York City, on July 13, 2025.
 It was contested between English club Chelsea and French club Paris Saint-Germain.
 This final was the first since 2000 to be contested by two teams from the same confederation—the only previous Club World Cup to feature multiple teams from the same association or country—and the first ever to feature two European teams.

-Chelsea won the match 3–0 for their second FIFA Club World Cup title and the first under the new format as all previous Club World Cup winners from 2000-2023 and all Intercontinental Cup winners (from 1960-2004 and again since 2024) are now recognized as FIFA Intercontinental Cup champions.
+Chelsea won the match 3–0 for their second FIFA Club World Cup title and first under the new format.
+Meanwhile, PSG's loss cost them the opportunity to become the first team to achieve a septuple, since it won the continental treble before the tournament and won the UEFA Super Cup, FIFA Intercontinental Cup, and French Super Cup, respectively, after the tournament.